wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 The DHCPv6 protocol is used as the address registration protocol when a DHCPv6 server performs the role of an address registration server.
 This document introduces a new Address Registration (OPTION_ADDR_REG_ENABLE) option which indicates that the server supports the registration mechanism.
-Before registering any addresses, the client sends an Information-Request message and includes the Address Registration option code into the Option Request option (see Section 21.7 of {{!RFC8415}}).
+Before registering any addresses, the client determines whether the network supports address registration by including the Address Registration option code the Option Request option (see Section 21.7 of {{!RFC8415}}) of the Information-Request, Solicit, Request, Renew, or Rebind messages it sends to the server as part of the regular stateless or stateful DHCPv6 configuration process.
-If the server supports the address registration, it includes an Address Registration option into its Reply message.
+If the server supports the address registration, it includes an Address Registration option in its Reply message.
 The client MUST treat an absense of the Address Registration option in the Reply message as the explicit signal, indicating that the server does not support (or is not willing to receive) any address registration information.
 Upon receiving a Reply message containing the Address Registration option, the client proceeds with registering the addresses.